teu-mei-iapp/LCA-Database/README.md

 **Community Contributions**<br>
 We invite the research community to contribute their own fabrication processes and LCA data to this database.
 For small data entries, please open up a new discussion in the _Contributions_ category of the _Discussions_ forum of this repository.
-Please submit your LCA data in accordance with the pinned template in the _Contributions_ category.
+Please submit your LCA data in accordance with the pinned template in the _Contributions_ category.<br>
 Larger datasets can be integrated into the database by submitting a pull request.
 This allows contributors to directly suggest additions, which will then be reviewed and merged into the main repository.

 **Structure of the LCA Database**<br>